security-force-monitor/research-handbook/source/units_identity.rst

   Example E: There are multiple "Central Police Station" formations across Nigeria, some based in the same state.
 To better distinguish these are separate, distinct units the Monitor added information on where the units were located to the name field for instance ``Central Police Station (Awka, Anambra State).``\ In Myanmar there have been different units through time both the name Central Regional Military Command.
 To distinguish them the Monitor added information on when the unit came into existence to the name: ``Central Regional Military Command (post 199)``.

-In some cases, we are aware that a unit exist because of what sources tell us about the general organizational structure.
+In some cases, we are aware that a unit exists because of what sources tell us about the general organizational structure.
 However, in some cases sources do not provide us with sufficient information to give these units a name, or to be precise about the nature of relationships between units.
 To resolve issues of this nature we use the concepts of "Unnamed" and "Unknown" units.
 We have written more about this in the Handbook page :ref:`Unknown and unnamed units`.

 TO DO: Name standardization needs citations